Panathenaic Stadium or Kallimarmaro: the first modern Greek stadium, the epitome of Greek Revival concept

 Panathenaic Stadium was initially constructed around 330 BC.
 During Roman times, Herodes funded the reconstruction (since Sylla Athens’ invasion had destroyed many monuments), around 139-144 AD.
 So, the tomb of Herodes dominated the hilltop left of the entrance, like the Filopappou monument.

-During the Christian times, the stadium area was used for rites, as mentioned by european travellers, that were visiting Greece during Grand Tour.
+During the Christian times, the stadium area was used for rites, as mentioned by European travelers, that were visiting Greece during Grand Tour.

 So, until 1870 that the rebirth of Olympic Games was not born as an idea yet, the stadium was destroyed.
 The site was also excavated by Ernst Ziller in 1869, and the reconstruction plan was made by architect Anastasios Metaxas.
 The main material was pentelic marble.